apitrace/apitrace/DEVELOPMENT.markdown

 Coding Style
 ============

-XXX: These are guidelines for new code.
-Some of existing hasn't been updated to these conventions yet.
+XXX: These are mostly guidelines for new code, as some of existing hasn't been updated to these conventions yet.

 Whitespace (all languages):